butchmarshall/active_record_survey/README.md

 ActiveRecordSurvey::ValidationNode::MaximumLength
 ```

-These nodes should only be attached to nodes which extend `ActiveRecordSurvey::Node::Answer` nodes nodes which record a text value such as `ActiveRecordSurvey::Node::Answer::Chain::Text`.
+These nodes should only be attached to nodes which extend `ActiveRecordSurvey::Node::Answer` nodes nodes which record a text value such as `ActiveRecordSurvey::Node::Answer::Text`.

 Ensures that a maximum amount of text has been answered.